Disagreeable Tales

 Disagreeable Tales (Histoires désobligeantes) is an 1894 short story collection by the French writer Léon Bloy.
-It consists of 30 tales set in Paris, focused on criminality, perversions, and other subject matters typical of the decadent movement.
+It consists of thirty tales set in Paris, focusing on criminality, perversions, and other subject matters typical of the Decadent movement.
 The common theme is the faith in God in a time of human spiritual crisis.

-An English translation by Erik Butler was published in 2015 by Wakefield Press.
+The book is dedicated "To my dear friend Eugène Borrel, in devout remembrance of Our Lady of Ephesus, who places us so far away from contemporary garbage."